 The government promulgated the Special Act for Prevention, Relief and Revitalization Measures for Severe Pneumonia with Novel Pathogens on February 25, 2020 as the legal foundation for implementing coronavirus prevention measures and funding a relief package.
 The package, intended to stabilize the domestic economy and protect livelihoods, provides assistance to industries, companies, health care businesses, and individuals whose operations or incomes are adversely impacted by the COVID-19 pandemic.

-On April 21 the Legislature further passed an amendment to the special act to authorize a NT$150 billion (US$5 billion) increase in the act's special budget, which when combined with other funds expanded the total relief package to NT$1.05 trillion (US$35 billion).
-Aside from industrial aid, the package has earmarked NT$103.5 billion (US$3.5 billion) in assistance for affected individuals in the form of direct cash disbursements and other subsidies.
+On April 21 the special act was amended to increase the relief budget from the original NT$60 billion (US$2 billion) to NT$210 billion (US$7.1 billion).
+Aside from industrial aid, the package provides assistance for affected individuals in the form of direct cash disbursements and other subsidies.
 Members of the public may dial the "1988" hotline or visit https://1988.taiwan.gov.tw to inquire about the full range of relief and stimulus programs.

 Individual assistance measures